 As the only statewide food bank, MFBN solicits, sorts, repackages, warehouses, and distributes donated and purchased food to charitable programs that directly serve hungry Montanans.
-From a main warehouse and office in Missoula, MFBN distributes emergency food across the state through a network of nearly 200 Partner Agencies.
+From a main warehouse and office in Missoula, MFBN distributes emergency food across the state through a network of over 150 Partner Agencies.
 MFBN is the only fully privileged Montana member of Feeding America, the national hunger fighting organization.

 Each year the Montana Food Bank Network distributes approximately 8 million pounds of food around the state.
 MFBN partners with local emergency food programs to feed those who may otherwise go hungry, including women and children, the elderly, people with disabilities and the working poor.
 MFBN delivers food across the 150,000 square miles that comprises Montana, from larger towns to remote communities and Indian Reservations that often rely on MFBN to provide 100% of the food they distribute MFBN also offers Partner Agencies ongoing support, services, and a variety of tools to help strengthen their programs.